How to Test a Blower Motor

 Without a blower motor, your car's A/C is useless. imran kadir photography / Getty Images

-Your car's blower motor is not only necessary for the operation of your air conditioner.
+Your car's HVAC blower motor is not only necessary for the operation of your air conditioner.
 Without a functioning blower motor your engine runs the risk of overheating.
-If you hear that the blower motor is operating but don't feel any air flowing through the vents, the problem is with the airflow controls [source: RepairPal].
+If you hear that the system's fan is operating but don't feel any air flowing through the vents, the problem is with the airflow controls [source: RepairPal].
 If the blower motor isn't running you should:

 1. Use voltmeter or ohmmeter to check for a blown fuse.
 If you find one, replace it.